WIRRAL CLASSIC CAR CLUB RULES & REGULATIONS

 b) Receive a report of the activities of the club during the said year.

-c) Elect the President (if desired), Chairman, Hon.
+c) Elect a President (if desired), Chairman, Hon.
 Secretary and Hon.
-Treasurer of the club. d) Elect the Committee.
+Treasurer of the club.

-d) Decide on any resolution which may be duly submitted to the meeting as hereinafter provided.
+e) Decide on any resolution, which may be duly submitted to the meeting as hereinafter provided.

-A Special General Meeting may be convened by direction of the Committee, or on a requisition of the Secretary stating the business for which the Special General Meeting is required signed by 12 or more members.
+SPECIAL GENERAL MEETINGS.
+A Special General Meeting may be convened by direction of the Committee, or on a requisition of the Secretary stating the business for which the Special General Meeting is required, signed by 12 or more members.
 If the meeting so requisitioned is not convened within 21 days, the said 12 members may convene such a meeting.
 15 members shall form a quorum.

-Each current Family Membership shall give entitlement to one vote.
-The Chairman shall not vote except in the exercise of a casting vote.
-At all General Meetings, except as provided in Rule 29, a majority of votes decides a resolution.
-At any General Meeting any 12 members may demand a Poll, and thereupon the meeting shall be adjourned to a time and place to be named by the Chairman, and a postal vote shall be taken of all members of the club, the decision of the members, as shown by a postal vote, shall be reported to the adjourned meeting, and shall be deemed to be the decision of such meeting.
-The Rules to collective vote and proxies shall apply as in Clause 14 hereof.
+VOTING AT MEETINGS.
+Each current Family Membership shall give entitlement to one vote and a majority of votes decides a resolution.
+The Chairman shall not vote except to exercise a casting vote.
+At any General Meeting, any 12 members may demand a Poll, and thereupon the meeting shall be adjourned to a time and place to be named by the Chairman and a postal vote shall be taken of all members of the club.
+The decision of the members, as shown by a postal vote, shall be reported to the adjourned meeting and shall be deemed to be the decision of such meeting.

-Every member is bound to abide by the rules of the club, and also by any modifications thereof made in conformity with such rules, and also to accept as final and binding the decision of the Committee in all cases of dispute or disagreement as to the interpretation of these rules.
+OBSERVANCE OF RULES.
+Every member is bound to abide by the rules of the club and also by any modifications thereof made in conformity with such rules.
+Also to accept as final and binding the decision of the Committee, in all cases of dispute or disagreement as to the interpretation of these rules.

-Any alterations to these rules may be made by a General Meeting provided that details of the proposed alteration or alterations are included in the notice of the General Meeting and that the resolution proposing such alteration is carried by two thirds of those present and voting at such General Meeting or by two thirds of those voting by Poll as provided for in Rule 26.
+ALTERATION OF RULES.
+Any alterations to these rules may be made by a General Meeting, provided that details of the proposed alteration or alterations are included in the notice of the General Meeting and that the resolution proposing such alteration is carried by two thirds of those present and voting at such General Meeting, or by two thirds of those voting by Poll as provided for in Rule 21.

-The club maybe dissolved by a Special General Meeting convened by direction of the Committee, or on the requisition of the majority of the members.
-If the resolution of dissolution be duly passed, the Committee shall forthwith liquidate the affairs of the club and if there be any surplus assets upon realisation, these shall be disposed of at the direction of the Committee to a charity or charities nominated by the existing Committee at a Special General Committee Meeting.
+DISSOLUTION.
+The club may be dissolved by a Special General Meeting convened by direction of the Committee, or on the requisition of the majority of the members.
+If passed, the Committee shall forthwith liquidate the affairs of the club and if there be any surplus assets upon realisation, these shall be disposed of at the direction of the Committee to a charity or charities nominated by the existing Committee at a Special General Committee Meeting.